mareklibra/ovirt-site/source/develop/release-management/features/cockpit.html.md

 ### Recent Status
-Please see issue tracker [2] for more details about recent issues and planed enhancements.
+Please see issue tracker for more details about recent issues and planed enhancements.

-Initial implementation is on github.
+git clone gerrit.ovirt.org:cockpit-ovirt

 ### Action Items
 Initial implementation with basic functionality is recently on github [1].